ibm-cloud-docs/messages-for-rabbitmq/howto-resources-scaling.md

 |   Step Size               384mb
 |   Adjustable              true
 |
++   CPU
+|   Allocation              0
+|   Allocation per member   0
+|   Minimum                 9
+|   Step Size               3
+|   Adjustable              true
+|
 +   Disk
 |   Allocation              3072mb
 |   Allocation per member   1024mb
-|   Minimum                 10240mb
+|   Minimum                 3072mb
 |   Step Size               3072mb
 |   Adjustable              true
 ```

-The deployment has three members, with 3072 MB of RAM and 15360 MB of disk allocated in total.
+The deployment has three members, with 3072 MB of RAM disk allocated in total.
 The "per member" allocation is 1024 MB of RAM and 1024 MB of disk.
 The minimum value is the lowest the total allocation can be set.
 The step size is the smallest amount by which the total allocation can be adjusted.

 The `cdb deployment-groups-set` command allows either the total RAM or total disk allocation to be set, in MB.
 For example, to scale the memory of the "example-deployment" to 2048 MB of RAM for each memory member (for a total memory of 6144 MB), you use the command:
 `ibmcloud cdb deployment-groups-set example-deployment member --memory 6144`